 Dental decay (caries) is caused by bacteria that live in plaque on the teeth.
 A tooth is essentially a hollow piece of bone with an enamel cap.
-Enamel is just like glass.
-There are some species of bacteria, of the many that live in the typical mouth, that produce more acids than others.
-When acid meets glass, the glass is etched.
+Enamel is just like glass, so when acid meets glass, the glass is etched.
 The same process occurs in the mouth.
-Bacteria eat sugars that pass through the mouth and make acids.
+Bacteria eats sugar that pass through the mouth and makes acid.
 Acid then etches the tooth surface a little at a time until the enamel is penetrated.
 Thus, a cavity is formed.